By Alice McVeigh

 Susan rushed from the chair to her uncle’s door, recalling some of Aunt Emily’s warnings. (‘A gentleman will never restrain you.
 Should this happen, you must instantly reprove him’… ‘A woman’s reputation is her most precious asset.
 Any rumour that she might be likely to yield is itself a stain, which might never be erased.’)

 But had she truly been restrained by Mr Oliver?
-She had been in danger of falling, which might serve as his excuse – but she could not forget the moment when she had tried to move, and he had held her.
+She had been some danger of falling, which might serve as his excuse – but she could not forget the moment when she had tried to move, and he had held her.

 Only the dozing housekeeper awaited her: her aunt and uncle, in full dependence on her ladyship, had long since retired.
 Susan accepted a lit candle and ascended the stairs, still nervously wondering, ‘Am I safe?’